 We will end the day with a quick debrief.

 Clothing – Dress appropriately for the conditions

-Transportation: Ensure you have reliable transportation to/from meeting locations.
+Transportation: Ensure you have reliable transportation to and from meeting locations.

-Lift Tickets: Backcountry lift tickets are not included but can be purchased through MSAA.
+Lift Tickets: Lift tickets are not included but can be purchased through MSAA.

 Accommodation: Not included in course price.

 Food: For field day, pack plenty of fluids, high energy food, and snacks.
 A thermos with a hot drink is also a great idea.